ysx2000/Deep-Regression-for-Repeated-Measurements/RealData/Airline/README.md

   - `nmtrain.ipynb`: Training on various sample sizes and sampling frequencies.
   - `fulltrain.ipynb`: Training on the full dataset.
   - `resultsv/` is required for training, while final models are saved in `bestnet/`.
-  - `vis.ipynb`: Visualizes final results, including fit plots and multidimensional scaling plot.
+  - `result.ipynb`: Visualizes final results, including fit plots and multidimensional scaling plot.